korikori/ideapad-perf/README.md

 There is a pre-built package for Arch Linux available as a [release](https://github.com/korikori/ideapad-perf/releases/), including PKGBUILD and .install files if you want to build it yourself.
 If you don't need the systray applet for whatever reason, use the older release.

-The applet's icon used in the screenshot is `preferences-system-power.svg`, part of [Flatery Dark](https://github.com/cbrnix/Flatery).
+The applet icon used in the screenshot is `preferences-system-power.svg`, part of [Flatery Dark](https://github.com/cbrnix/Flatery).

 ## Usage